Beauty and the Beast (1991 film): Music

 Menken would later revise "Human Again" for inclusion in the 1994 Broadway stage version of Beauty and the Beast, and another revised version of the song was added to the film itself in a new sequence created for the film's Special Edition re-release in 2002.
 Ashman died of AIDS-related complications at the age of 40 on March 14, 1991, eight months before the film's release.
 He never saw the finished film, though he did get to see it in its unfinished format.
 Ashman's work on Aladdin was completed by another lyricist, Tim Rice.
 Before Ashman's death, members of the film's production team visited him after the film's well-received first screening, with Don Hahn commenting that "the film would be a great success.
-Who'd have thought it?", to which Ashman replied with "I would."
-A tribute to the lyricist was included at the end of the credits crawl: "To our friend, Howard, who gave a mermaid her voice, and a beast his soul.
-We will be forever grateful.
-Howard Ashman: 1950–1991."
+Who'd have thought it?"
+Ashman replied, "I would".

+A tribute to the lyricist was included at the end of the credits crawl: "To our friend, Howard, who gave a mermaid her voice and a beast his soul, we will be forever grateful.
+Howard Ashman 1950–1991".
 A pop version of the "Beauty and the Beast" theme, performed by Céline Dion and Peabo Bryson over the end credits, was released as a commercial single from the film's soundtrack, supported with a music video.
 The Dion/Bryson version of "Beauty and the Beast" became an international pop hit and performed considerably well on charts around the world.
 The song became Dion's second single to land within the top-10 of the Billboard Hot 100, peaking at number nine.
 The song peaked at number three on the Billboard Hot Adult Contemporary chart.
 In Canada, "Beauty and the Beast" peaked at number two.
 Outside of North America, the song peaked within the top ten in New Zealand and the United Kingdom, while peaking within the top twenty in Australia, Netherlands, and Ireland.
 The song sold over a million copies worldwide.
 This version of the song was also nominated for Record of the Year, Song of the Year, and Best Pop Duo/Group Vocal Performance at the 35th Annual Grammy Awards, winning the latter.